PeterBuckel/Dust-Segmentation/README.md

 In our work we also introduced the S-Dust dataset, which is available here: [www.agriscapes-dataset.com](https://agriscapes-dataset.com)

-Folder Structure:

-    dust_segmentation.zip
-    ├── DCP-labeled             # Labeled by the DCP method with the GUI │   ├── test                # Test dataset labeled by the DCP method with the GUI │   │   ├── images
-    │   │   ├── masks
-    ├── Hand-labeled            # Labeled by handthe DCP method with the GUI │   ├── train_val           # Training and Valiation images and masks │   │   ├── images
-    │   │   ├── masks
-    │   ├── test                # Test images and masks
-    │   │   ├── images
-    │   └── └── masks
-    └── ...

 ##  GUI Dust Labeling
 The developed GUI for dust labeling is based on pyqt.
 Simply run `main.py` to start the application.